What are you doing to prevent the spread of Asian carp?

 Do the barriers work?

 We continually study the effectiveness of the barriers through studies and surveillance to include underwater cameras and tagged-fish studies.
-A total of 500 fish of all sizes have been tagged since 2010 in the CAWS.
-These fish have been detected over 18.2 million times.
+A total of 674 fish of all sizes have been tagged since 2010 in the CAWS.
+These fish have been detected over 29.1 million times.
 A total of two transmitters implanted into Common Carp downstream of the barriers have been located upstream although no detections were observed at barrier receivers.
-The most plausible explanation being assisted passage via barge entrainment; both transmitters were either expelled or the host had expired.
-Zero Asian carp have been captured above the barriers toward Lake Michigan since 2010 after extensive monitoring.
+The most plausible explanation is assisted passage via barge entrainment; both transmitters were either expelled or the fish had expired.
+Only two Asian carp have been captured above the barriers toward Lake Michigan (in 2010 and 2017) during extensive monitoring.
 Each barrier built takes lessons learned from the previous ones to ensure the most effective deterrence tool possible.
 Ongoing testing is focused on determining optimal design and operating parameters for various fish sizes and given environmental conditions (such as water conductivity and temperature) and evaluating the potential impact of the movement of vessels through the CSSC on the effectiveness of the barriers.
 The Corps continues to work with their partners and stakeholders to assess the Asian carp threat and make informed decisions regarding barrier operations.

 Where are the carp?

-The inter-agency Monitoring and Response Work Group has documented adult Asian Bighead or Silver carp about 18 miles from the electric barriers and 45 miles from Lake Michigan in the Des Plaines River in the Dresden Island Pool.
+The inter-agency Monitoring and Response Work Group has documented adult Asian Bighead or Silver carp about 10 miles from the electric barriers and 47 miles from Lake Michigan in the Des Plaines River in the Dresden Island Pool.
 This population has not moved since 2006 and is considered the leading edge of Asian carp on the Illinois Waterway.
 No small Bighead or Silver carp have been observed closer than 70 miles from Lake Michigan.
 The monitoring for Asian carp as well as the continued removal efforts of adult species near the leading edge continues to be a top priority of the Asian Carp Regional Coordinating Committee.
-Approximately 2.98 million pounds of Asian carp have been removed from the Illinois Waterway, to date.

 What is the Great Lakes and Mississippi River Interbasin Study (GLMRIS)?